 - Does not hold or discharge the duties of any civil or political office, deputyship, or agency under city or county government.

 - Is not, at the time of his election, directly or indirectly involved in the sale to the board of anything, including services, paid for with school funds.

 - Has not been removed from a board of education for cause.

-- Does not have a father, mother, brother, sister, husband, wife, son, daughter, aunt, uncle, son-in-law, or daughter-in-law employed by the school district.
+- Does not have a father, mother, brother, sister, husband, wife, son, and daughter employed by the school district.
 This does not apply to a board member holding office on July 13, 1990 whose relative was not initially hired by the district during the board member’s tenure.

 SUPERVISORY RESPONSIBILITIES: The school board has direct supervisory responsibility for the district superintendent.

 REPORTS TO: The school board reports to the community as their elected trustee.

 PERFORMANCE RESPONSIBILITIES: The responsibilities of the school board include the ability to function effectively as a team in each of the following areas*: